I’m going to open this post with a hard Truth: Road Racing “Sponsors” are NOTHING like what 99% of people think they are.

-The one form of sponsorship which is open and attainable to all racers is “Contingency Sponsorship” I spoke about this in a previous blog post, essentially Contingency Sponsors have already agreed to support a racing series.
-All you usually need to do is run their stickers and if you finish a race in certain positions (usually around the top 5 cars) you get some sort of prize.
+The one form of sponsorship which is open and attainable to all racers is “Contingency Sponsorship” I spoke about this in a previous blog post, HERE.
+Essentially, Contingency Sponsors have already agreed to support a racing series.
+All you usually need to do is display their stickers on the car and if you finish a race in certain positions (usually around the top 5 cars) you get some sort of prize.
 It will not offset all your costs for an entire weekend, but they can go a long way to lowering your expenses.
+These are usually negotiated by the club themselves, not the individual… so consider them “Free” on your own legwork side.
 Click the link below to read more.

 Through my time running Time Trial and Racing contingency prizes have long way to cutting my running costs.
+For one: Hawk performance brake pads has given me a TON of support through their “Hawkbucks”.
 If you are currently racing, or are considering it… Make sure you are getting the most out of your possible contingency sponsors, there are a lot of people who drop the ball on claiming contingency prizes.
 Also, make sure you treat these sponsors right to keep them on board with sponsorship: Run their products and post your appreciation when you win.

 “Since I can’t get rich with Racing, does that all mean racing is pointless?”